aws/aws-toolkit-azure-devops/Docs/cloudformation-create-update.rst

 ===========

 If the stack doesn't exist, this task creates a stack as specified in the parameters.
-If the stack exists, this task updates a stack as specified in the parameters.
+If the stack exists, this task updates it as specified in the parameters.
 When you need to change a stack's settings or its resources, update the stack instead of deleting it and creating a new stack.